MATTHEW D. WILLIAMS, MD

-Matthew D. Williams, MD is a fellowship-trained and board certified orthopedic surgeon specializing in shoulder replacement surgery, arthroscopic reconstruction of the shoulder, and surgery of the elbow.
+Matthew D. Williams, MD is a fellowship-trained and board-certified orthopedic surgeon specializing in arthroscopic and reconstructive surgery of the shoulder and elbow.
 He is nationally and internationally trained in shoulder replacement surgery and is a specialist in total shoulder replacement, reverse shoulder replacement, and revision shoulder replacements (the treatment of painful or failed shoulder replacements).

-Dr. Williams completed his fellowship training in shoulder and elbow surgery at the University of Texas Health Science Center.
+Dr. Williams completed his fellowship training in shoulder and elbow surgery at the University of Texas Health Science Center in Houston.
 In addition, Dr. Williams completed a highly coveted fellowship program in shoulder surgery at the renowned Clinique St. Anne Lumiere in Lyon, France with Dr. Gilles Walch and the co-inventors of the internationally recognized reverse shoulder arthroplasty procedure.
-Reverse shoulder arthroplasty is usually reserved for individuals who possess complex problems of the shoulder and are rotator cuff deficient.
-It represents an improvement over traditional treatment options because it allows for better function and motion.
-The procedure has also allowed treatment for a larger segment of patients, who until recently did not have any realistic surgical options.

 Dr. Williams’ top priorities are to keep open communication with patients and referring physicians and to be accessible and approachable for any orthopedic problems, especially challenging shoulder issues.